kolan72/PoliNorError/README.md

 ```
 The key point is the `ThenFallback` method — it wraps the retry policy, letting the fallback handle the `DivideByZeroException` exception.
 When the `random` variable is zero, the retry policy skips this exception, the fallback policy catches it, logs the error, and the final `fallbackResult.Result` becomes `int.MaxValue`.
+Since _version_ 2.24.12, `SimplePolicy` supports `ThenFallback` in the same way.

 ### SimplePolicy
 The `SimplePolicy` is a policy without rules.
 If an exception occurs, the `SimplePolicyProcessor` just stores it in the `Errors` collection and, if the error filters match, runs error processors.
 With policy result handlers, it can be helpful when a specific reaction to the result of handling is needed.